Call 01782 652300

 If your marriage has irretrievably broken down you may wish to commence divorce proceedings.
 As divorce solicitors, we offer advice on facts you can rely on when issuing proceedings for unreasonable behaviour, two years separation with consent, adultery, five years separation and desertion.

-It is essential to try and reach an agreement on the division of your family assets and to embody such agreement in a separation agreement (outside of divorce proceedings) or in a court order (within divorce proceedings).
+Whether the marriage is between a man and woman or same sex, it is essential to try and reach an agreement on the division of your family assets and to embody such agreement in a separation agreement (outside of divorce proceedings) or in a court order (within divorce proceedings).

 If this is not done then either party can resurrect financial issues in the future even against each other’s estate after death.